Copper

 Copper CRM alternatives

-Copper is a CRM built specifically for Google Workspace.
-Its Chrome extension sits inside Gmail, auto-captures contacts from email conversations, and syncs everything to Google Calendar and Drive.
-For small teams that live entirely in Google's ecosystem, the zero-data-entry promise is real — Copper pulls in names, emails, company details, and interaction history without you lifting a finger.
+Copper is a CRM built for Google Workspace.
+Its Chrome extension sits inside Gmail, auto-captures contacts from email threads, and syncs with Google Calendar, Drive, and Sheets.
+For small teams that operate entirely inside Google's ecosystem, the zero-data-entry promise works: Copper pulls names, emails, company details, and interaction history without manual input.
+Plans run from Starter at $9/user/month (1,000 contacts, no leads or opportunities) through Business at $134/user/month (unlimited contacts, email sequences, custom reports), all billed annually .

-But that tight Google integration is also Copper's biggest limitation.
-If anyone on your team uses Outlook, Apple Mail, or any non-Google email, Copper is a dead end.
-And even within Google Workspace, Copper remains a sales-only CRM.
-There is no invoicing, no project management, no proposals, no contracts, and no client portal.
-Once a deal closes, you need entirely separate tools to deliver and bill for the work.
-If you are evaluating Copper CRM alternatives that work beyond Gmail and cover more of your business operations, these 13 platforms are worth comparing in 2026.
+But the tight Google dependency is also Copper's ceiling.
+Teams using Outlook, Apple Mail, or mixed email environments cannot use Copper at all.
+And even within Google Workspace, Copper remains a sales-pipeline-only CRM.
+There is no invoicing, no project management, no proposals, no contracts, and no client portal on any plan.
+The Starter and Basic tiers do not even include Leads or Sales Opportunities, meaning most sales teams need Professional ($59/user/month) at minimum to run a real pipeline .
+If you need a CRM that works beyond Gmail and covers more of your business operations, these 13 alternatives are worth evaluating.

 Why Teams Switch From Copper